Thursday, June 30, 2022

 Overall: GOOD

 One of the more singular occult horror films to emerge around the turn of the 1970s, Simon, King of the Witches takes a subdued, "embracing of energies", New Age hippy angle to its occasionally gritty source material.
 As the title warlock, Andrew Prine is charismatically ambitious yet remarkably chill and unassuming even as those that he curses or impresses with his mystical abilities become more enamored with him.
 He also rubs elbows with male prostitutes, drug dealers, Andy Warhol Superstar Ultra Violet, and a district attorney's daughter along his nonchalant quest for godhood, breaking the forth wall and casting spells as if he is making it up as he goes along.
-Relatively minimal on blasphemy, violence, and overt nudity, (sans one witch ceremony scene), it has a dated charm to go along with its odd story.
-Though it was falsely advertised as a sleazy, Charles Manson-inspired sex cult romp, its low-level quirkiness is in effect rather refreshing then.
+Relatively minimal on blasphemy, violence, and overt nudity, (sans one witch ceremony scene because you gotta have one of those), it has a dated charm to go along with its odd story.
+Though it was falsely advertised as a sleazy, Charles Manson-inspired sex cult romp, its low-level quirkiness is in effect refreshing in contrast.

 THE NORLISS TAPES